tushark88/travel-reopening/public/data/IS_international.md

 #### Outbound Travel: Who can travel out of Iceland?

-Icelanders are no longer advised against travel within the continent of Europe.
+Icelanders are allowed to travel within the continent of Europe.

 All other countries, with the exception of Greenland and the Faroe Islands, still remain as high-risk areas for COVID-19.
 Icelanders are advised against traveling to such countries.